wenwei202/terngrad/README.md

-This is a modified copy of [inception](https://github.com/tensorflow/models/tree/master/inception).
+This is a modified copy of TensorFlow [inception](https://github.com/tensorflow/models/tree/master/inception).

 **In this workspace, `inception` refers to all types of neural networks in a general way.**